 Sun-Loving Drought Tolerant Plants

-Any plant that requires lots of sun and sandy dry soil won’t grow well in the same container or garden as creeping jenny plants.
+Any plant that requires lots of sun exposure and sandy dry soil won’t grow well in the same container or garden as creeping jenny.

 It is best not to add species like yarrow, lavender, coneflower, sage, or other drought-tolerant ornamental grasses in this type of garden bed.